Last Updated on by Mitch Rezman

 Where we are they don’t carry fresh vegetables other than occasional carrots and broccoli and with the COVID we can’t get to the nearest city to get them fresh.

-When I started feeding him this his poop looks like he’s not digesting it.
+When I started feeding him this his poop looks like he was not digesting it.

 Is this normal?